 - Make hand-washing fun!
 Get creative — make a game of hand-washing, sing a song while kids scrub up, or make colorful door-knob hangers or signs with your kids reminding everyone: “wash your hands!”
 In time, it’ll be something kids do automatically.

 - Raise kids’ awareness of germs.
-Germs can live on many surfaces, so try to get children to understand that if they needlessly touch desks and countertops at school, they should do their best to not touch their face afterward.
+Germs can live on many surfaces, so try to get children to understand that if they touch desks and countertops, they should do their best to not touch their face afterward.
 Rubbing your nose, eyes or even hair can bring germs closer to your mucus membranes, possibly leading to illness.

 - Know when kids should take a sick day.
-If your child has a fever, keep him or her home to prevent the spread of germs.
-If your child has no fever but has a runny nose, drippy eyes, frequently sneezing or a loose sounding cough, these symptoms can encourage the spread of germs, especially if hands are not washed.
+If your child has a fever or shows any other symptoms of being sick, keep him or her home to prevent the spread of germs.
+If your child has no fever but has a runny nose, drippy eyes, frequent sneezing or a loose sounding cough, these symptoms can spread germs, especially if hands are not washed.